Skip to content

 Churning Jobs

-Churn is the deletion and re-creation of objects, and is supported for namespace-based jobs only.
+Only supported in create jobs, churn is the deletion and re-creation of objects, and is supported for namespace-based jobs only.
 This occurs after the job has completed but prior to uploading metrics, if applicable.
-It deletes a percentage of contiguous namespaces randomly chosen and re-creates them with all of the appropriate objects.
+It deletes a percentage of contiguous randomly chosen namespaces or objects within those namespaces and re-creates them with all of the appropriate objects.
 It will then wait for a specified delay (or none if set to 0) before deleting and recreating the next randomly chosen set.
-This cycle continues until the churn duration has passed.
+This cycle continues until the churn duration/cycles has passed.

 An example implementation that would churn 20% of the 100 job iterations for 2 hours with no delay between sets: